Samosa: Nepal

-Samosas are called singadas in the eastern zone of Nepal; the rest of the country calls it samosa.
-As in India, it is a very popular snack in Nepalese cuisine.
+Samosas are called singadas in the eastern part of Nepal; the rest of the country calls it samosa.
+In Nepal, samosa was introduced to by the Indian merchants and communities who migrated to Nepal, such as the Marwari people, and it quickly became a very popular snack.
+Instead of chuntey as popular in the neighbouring countries, samosa is often served and consumed with a chickpea or green pea curried soup.
 Vendors sell the dish in various markets and restaurants.

 Pakistan

 Samosas of various types are available throughout Pakistan.
 In general, most samosa varieties sold in the southern Sindh province and in the eastern Punjab, especially the city of Lahore, are spicier and mostly contain vegetable or potato-based fillings.
 However, the samosas sold in the west and north of the country mostly contain minced meat-based fillings and are comparatively less spicy.
-The meat samosa contains minced meat (lamb, beef, or chicken) and are very popular as snack food in Pakistan.
+The meat samosa contains minced meat (lamb, beef, or chicken) and is popular as a snack food in Pakistan.